 |

-| From crisis to crisis, the world has stumbled, confounded,
+From crisis to crisis, the world has stumbled,

-and damning contradictions.
-Meanwhile, the forces of extremist violence
+incoherence and damning contradictions.
+Meanwhile, the forces

-and those who secure their inspiration from the ideologies of hate
+of extremist violence and those who secure their inspiration from

-are recovering from their brief disorientation to consolidate their
+the ideologies of hate are recovering from their brief disorientation

-across the world, the pursuit of a 'false peace' has become endemic
+are hunted relentlessly across the world, the pursuit of a 'false

-among other victims of terrorism, as democracies enter into unprincipled
+peace' has become endemic among other victims of terrorism, as

-negotiations with terrorists, mass murderers, and the rogue regimes
+mass murderers, and the rogue regimes that support and sponsor

-that support and sponsor them.
-Ambivalence, vacillation and error
+them.
+Ambivalence, vacillation and error once again undermine

-once again undermine the international will to respond adequately
+the international will to respond adequately to the gravity of

-to the gravity of the challenge of terrorism. |
+the challenge of terrorism.

 |